The 1987 Movie ‘Masters of the Universe’ Was Apparently as Painful to Star In as It Was to Watch

 Though gritty reboots of childhood nostalgia are all the rage today, there were a relatively unexplored phenomenon back in the 1980s — which might explain, in part, why the 1987 He-Man movie Masters of the Universe is such an unmitigated disaster.

-A quick scan of its credits reveals plenty of red flags: it stars Dolph Lundgren, who could barely speak English when the movie was made.
+A quick scan of its credits reveals plenty of red flags: It stars Dolph Lundgren, who could barely speak English when the movie was made.
 Its producers are Yoram Globus and Menahem Golan, who ran the schlocky film studio Cannon Films.
 And horrifyingly, the director is Gary Goddard, who has long been the subject of accusations of sexually abusing minors.

 Because the movie was unpopular from the moment it debuted and is now mostly forgotten, little material exists about the production process.
 But what details are known reflect a movie set in a continual state of chaos and misery.

-The costumes in particular are cited a point of pain: Tony Carroll, who played Beastman, had to wear prosthetic teeth that made him drool into his mask, making it heavier and heavier as filming went on.
+The costumes in particular are cited as a point of pain: Tony Carroll, who played Beastman, had to wear prosthetic teeth that made him drool into his mask, making it heavier and heavier as filming went on.
 Anthony De Longis had a costume made of steel pipes that weighed so much a costume designer urged him not to wear it.
 As Evil-Lyn, Meg Foster had to wear a 45-pound costume that gave her bruises all over her groin.

 Another actor who played a lizard henchman had a costume that didn’t allow him to see or to sit, so he had to lean against a board with a hole specially cut out for his tail.